10 Best Platy Tank Mates: Best & Worst Fish to Keep with Platies

 10. Minnows

-Minnows are small-sized fish with a peaceful temperament.
-Thus, a good option for platy tank mates.
-Typically, minnows are less impressive based on colors and physical characteristics.
 However, selective breeding has brought up more fascinating specimens that display multiple color variations, such as White Cloud Mountain Minnow, which has a red spatter on its body and fins.

 Minnows come from mountain stream regions.
 Thus, they enjoy colder temperatures that may be unsuitable for platies.
 Therefore, ensure you choose minnows with the exact temperature requirements as platies during your selection.

-Apart from my suggestions, you can also try other peaceful tank mates such as Bolivian rams.
+Apart from my suggestions, you can also try other peaceful tank mates, such as Bolivian rams.

 Worst Platy Fish Tank Mates